Stephen Cook

 Stephen Arthur Cook (born December 14, 1939) is an American-Canadian computer scientist and mathematician who has made significant contributions to the fields of complexity theory and proof complexity.
 He is a university professor emeritus at the University of Toronto, Department of Computer Science and Department of Mathematics.

-He is considered one of the forefathers of computational complexity theory.
+Cook is considered one of the forefathers of computational complexity theory.
+He won the 1982 ACM Turing Award.